Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 If you like cool branded merch, the Ludington State Park Camp Store is the place to go.
 They also have ice cream and firewood and a few other camping essentials, but the big draw here is the great sweatshirt, mug, blanket, and t-shirt collection they’ve put together.
 Find the camp store in the Cedar Campground Loop.

-Raccoons will Find Your Food
+Raccoons Will Find Your Food

 The critters at Ludington State Park will take every opportunity to dig through your goodies if you leave them unattended.
 They are smart and know how to open coolers and other latched containers.
 Store food in a camper or vehicle.
 Don’t put it in your tent or leave it out overnight.